 |Suspension Type (front)||Double wishbone|

 |Suspension Type (rear)||Leaf springs|

 |Predecessor||Ford P3 and P2|

 The Ford F-150 is scheduled to receive a complete model redesign for the 2021 model year.
-It is currently unclear if this next-generation truck will continue to ride on the Ford P Platform.
-Ford has however confirmed plans of electrifying the F-150 through hybridization or even a full electric variant.
+It is currently unclear if the 2021 Ford F-150 will continue to ride on the Ford P Platform.
+Ford has, however, however confirmed plans to bring a battery electric F-150, while a hybrid model is also on the way.

-All variants of the 2020 Ford F-150 are currently on sale.
-The updated 2020 Ford Super Duty should hit North American showrooms during the first quarter of 2020, along with the first-ever Tremor off-road-dedicated variant.
+All variants of models on the Ford P Platform are currently on sale, including the F-150 that launched for the 2015 model year as well as the updated 2020 Ford Super Duty that arrived in North American showrooms during the first quarter of 2020, bringing with it the first-ever Tremor off-road-dedicated variant.

-Discuss the Ford F-150 and Ford Super Duty in our Ford forum.
+Discuss the Ford Motor Company P Platform in our Ford forum.